 Using Blackboard if You Have a Hearing Impairment

-- While the Blackboard Learn product does not auto-caption media files, it does provide full support for captions in all media types that can be uploaded or viewed within your course content.
-With some forethought, even videos recorded with the new Record from Webcam feature can be captioned.
-See Best Practice: Captioning Video Content for details.
+While the Blackboard Learn product does not auto-caption media files, it does provide full support for captions in all media types that you can upload or view within your course content.
+With some forethought, you can even caption the videos you add with Browse My YouTube Videos (Video Everywhere).
+To learn more, see Best Practice: Captioning Video Content.

 Using Blackboard if You Have a Visual Impairment